kai-luni/UdacityTermOneProjThree/writeup_template.md

 ## Model Architecture and Training Strategy

 ### An appropriate model architecture has been employed
-My model consists of a convolution neural network with varying filter sizes and depths between 24 and 64 (model.ipynb third cell)
+My model consists of a convolution neural network with varying filter sizes and depths between 24 and 80. (model.ipynb third cell)

-The model includes RELU layers to introduce nonlinearity , and the data is normalized in the model using a Keras lambda layer.
+The model includes RELU layers to introduce nonlinearity , and the data is normalized to values between -0.5 and 0.5 in the model using a Keras lambda layer.

 ### Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.

 The model was trained in a large dataset with around 100000 pictures to further insure that it would not overfit.
 The brightness was always slightly changed on each picture to get more variation.

+A Gaussian Noise layer from Keras was included into the model to generalize the model even more.

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.